Jawad52/TV-Application/README.md

 # Android TV-App

 Android TV-App is a sample project to showcases mediaplayer.
-This app consist of two screens: Splash, mediplayer screen.
+This app consist of two screens: Splash and mediplayer screen and used MVVM architecture in Android and Clean Architecture

 Media Player class
 -------------------------